GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping

 \subsection{Resource Allocation}

 The main algorithm consists of simple bitwise operations.
-Distributing the workload of one filtration between multiple threads introduces overheads \editedI{emerging} from inter-thread dependencies, rather than speeding up the process.
-Therefore, each thread runs kernel function for a single filtration with \editedII{the} least dependency possible.
+Distributing the workload of one filtration between multiple threads would introduce overheads emerging from inter-thread dependencies rather than speeding up the process.
+Therefore, each thread runs kernel function for a single filtration with the least dependency possible.

-GateKeeper produces \textit{2e + 1} Hamming masks to store the \editedI{intermediate} bit-vectors for indels where \textit{e} is the error threshold.
-Since CUDA dynamic memory allocation inside device functions is restricted and slow, we use fixed-size unsigned integer arrays for bitmasks in \editedII{the} kernel.
+GateKeeper produces \textit{2e + 1} Hamming masks to store the intermediate bitvectors for indels~(i.e., insertions and deletions) where \textit{e} is the error threshold.
+Since CUDA dynamic memory allocation inside device functions is restricted and slow, we use fixed-size unsigned integer arrays for bitmasks in the kernel.
 For this reason, GateKeeper-GPU requires read length and error threshold at compile time.
-Each thread uses the reserved stack frame in thread-local memory for bitmasks, which is cached in unified L1/Texture and L2 cache for Pascal architecture; in L1 and L2 cache for Kepler architecture \cite{programmingGuide}.
-All of the constant variables and look-up table (LUT) for \editedII{the} amending procedure are stored in constant memory.
+Each thread uses the reserved stack frame in thread-local memory for bitmasks, which is cached in unified L1/Texture and L2 cache for Pascal architecture; in L1 and L2 cache for Kepler architecture~\cite{programmingGuide}.
+All of the constant variables and the look-up table~(LUT) for the amending procedure are stored in the constant memory.